Quick guide: MyGeotab IFTA report

 The International Fuel Tax Agreement (IFTA) is an agreement between 48 American states and 10 Canadian provinces concerning the reporting and taxing of motor fuels used by interjurisdictional carriers operating heavy commercial vehicles.

 Under the IFTA, interjurisdictional carriers must report the amount of motor fuel consumed and the distance travelled in each jurisdiction.
 The carrier reports and pays motor fuel taxes to a single jurisdiction and then the member jurisdictions (states and provinces) handle the sharing of tax revenues.

-Using paper records for IFTA opens the door to potential issues such as missing paperwork, error due to manual entry, late filings, overpayments, or audits.
+Using paper records for IFTA management opens the door to potential issues such as missing paperwork, error due to manual entry, late filings, overpayments or audits.

 Although designed to be a simpler system, IFTA reporting can be a time-consuming and labour-intensive process for managers and owners of fleets — especially large fleets.

 GPS vehicle tracking assists with IFTA management for fleets by reporting the GPS location and time in each location for fleet vehicles.
 Geotab’s software saves IFTA management time by removing the manual process of tracking miles by state/province and improving accuracy.

 Benefits of IFTA management with Geotab:

 - Minimizes risk of violations

 - Improves driver efficiency

 The Geotab IFTA report uses the odometer value to determine how far fleet vehicles have driven within the individual taxable states or provinces.